Bean-to-Bar

 #4 Let the tasting begin

 Try each chocolate individually and let it work its magic on you.
 Have you ordered a tasting box from us?
-Then your box comes with a small tasting guide that is great for you to follow.
+Then your box will include a small tasting guide that you can easily follow.
 Have you visited your local chocolate shop?
 Fine!
-Then we have put together tips for you here for the tasting.
-If you don't just try dark chocolate, it's a good idea to start with the darker chocolate and then get lighter.
-However, it is best if you stay true to one "category".
-Do you prefer a mixture of milk and dark chocolate?
-Then try acolorful mixture and next time you will concentrate on dark chocolate.
+Then we have put together tips for tasting for you here.
+If you don't only try dark chocolate, it's a good idea to start with the darker chocolate and then go lighter.
+However, it is best if you stay true to one “category”.
+Do you prefer mixed milk and dark chocolate?
+Then try out acolorful mix and next time you'll opt for dark chocolate.

-Our tip: end the tasting with a pairing and don't forget all the rules: enjoyment always comes first!
+Our tip: let the tasting end with a pairing and, despite all the rules, don't forget that enjoyment always comes first!
 Have fun!